The Commission’s activities

 - it wishes to express its agreement with the draft opinion prepared by the rapporteurs (as in the case of adoption);

-Endorsed opinions are public documents just like adopted opinions.
+Endorsed opinions - very often urgent opinions issued between the plenary sessions - are public documents just like adopted opinions.

 A dialogue-based working method